MarcWeber/tsmono/README.md

   "name:npm:version=^1.3:types"  -> force installing from npm optionally give version and fetch types

   "name:node_modules" ->

+  "git+https//.....:name=bar" -> name is optional, fetch from github

   flags:
   :types -> when installing from npm try to fetch types also